Code360In/katacoda-scenarios-32/build-docker-img/step1.md

 # Create a folder
 RUN mkdir testing

-# Run the command Echo "hello" when the container is launched
+# Run the command echo "hello" when the container is launched
-CMD ["Echo", "Hello"]
+CMD ["echo", "Hello"]
 </pre>

 RUN vs. CMD